shreeyasharma1804/notes/databases/Postgres.md

 - New file segments are rolled out at 1GB (not configurable)
 - Since data of variable length is allowed, postgres does not update a tuple's value in place (for an UPDATE operation).
 Instead, it creates a new entry (preferably in the same page).

+#### TableSpace

 ### Indexing

 - Why are B-Trees used: Rebalancing
-- When a row is updated, a new ctid is created,this change needs to be reflected in all the indexes defined on the table
+- When a row is updated, a new ctid is created, and the new ctid needs to be updated in all the indexes defined on the table

 #### Concurrent indexing